Social Inclusion Week – My First Duck

 I managed to block the first ball I faced but, on the second I achieved my very first duck – clean-bowled.
 As I walked off the field the opposition acknowledge me for my bravery and reminded me that whilst it was the first time I’d played men’s cricket, it was their bowler’s first time bowling to a woman.

 I’d like to conclude this story with the most powerful moment I experienced on this day.
-Something that makes me incredibly emotional but equally proud of where inclusion in sport is heading.
+Something that makes me incredibly emotional but equally proud of where inclusion in sports is heading.

 After I walked off the field after my attempted batting performance, I was taking my pads off when a young girl approached me.
-She was 9 years old, at the game with her Dad, a committee member who came down to the game support the team.
-With a big grin on her face she said “You batted really well” and ran back to her Dad standing on the boundary.
+She was 9 years old, at the game with her Dad, a committee member who came down to the game to support the team.
+With a big grin on her face, she said “You batted really well” and ran back to her Dad standing on the boundary.”

 I am proud of my very first duck.